 - 8 Signing out for part one

-Some of you might be wondering where the “Aero Ektar” bit in the title comes in, and with good reason.
-It refers to Kodak’s Aero Ektar, a 7″ (178mm) f/2.5 lens used in a variety of WWII-era large format cameras used by the US and Royal Air Forces.
+Some of you might be wondering where the “Aero Ektar” bit in the title comes in.
+It refers to Kodak’s Aero Ektar, a 7″ (178mm) f/2.5 lens which came as part of a variety of WWII-era large format cameras used by the US and Royal Air Forces.

-On a final note for this preface, I am currently investigating options to sell these modified cameras in the near future.
-A few interested parties have already been in contact (thank you), and we’re working out some of the details.
+One final note for this preface, I am currently investigating options to sell these modified cameras in the near future.
 If you’re interested in finding out more for yourself, we can talk.

 The AEROgraphic project part 1 – introduction and required materials